Any-Dimensional Polynomial Optimization via de Finetti Theorems: Free Measures and Generalized de Finetti Theorems

-For more general sequences of sets $(\Omega_n\subset \mbb S^n)$, corresponding to weighted graphs, the characterization of all freely-described measures on $(\Omega_n)$ is even more involved, and requires random functions defined on $[0,1]^2\times[0,1]^{\binom{\NN}{2}}$, as a consequence of Aldous--Hoover--Kallenberg theory~\cite[Chap.~7]{kallenberg2005probabilistic}.
+For more general sequences of sets $(\Omega_n\subseteq \mbb S^n)$, corresponding to weighted graphs, the characterization of all freely-described measures on $(\Omega_n)$ is even more involved, and requires random functions defined on $[0,1]^2\times[0,1]^{\binom{\NN}{2}}$, as a consequence of Aldous--Hoover--Kallenberg theory~\cite[Chap.~7]{kallenberg2005probabilistic}.
 Nevertheless, freely-described measures obtained from step graphons as above continue to be dense by Theorem~\ref{thm:DeFin_general_Zseq}, and the error bound there still applies. \end{example} Theorem~\ref{thm:DeFin_general_Zseq} gives a dense subset of freely-described measures over $\mscr Z$-sequences in terms of freely-symmetrized measures over $\mscr D$-sequences.
 This result allows us to construct lower bounds for freely-described problems over $\mscr D$-sequences in terms of freely-symmetrized problems over $\mscr Z$-sequences, generalizing the example in Section~\ref{sec:case_study}.
 To construct bounds for freely-described problems over $\mscr Z$-sequences, however, we need a dual de Finetti theorem.
-In more detail, we require a dense subset of freely-described measures over $\mscr D$-sequences in terms of freely-symmetrized measures over the corresponding $\mscr Z$-sequences.
-To our knowledge, neither of these classes of sequences of measures seems to have been studied previously. \begin{example}[Freely-described measures over $\mscr D$] A freely-described measure over $\mscr D$ corresponds to the laws of a sequence of exchangeable random vectors $(X^{(m)}\in\RR^m)_m$ satisfying
+In more detail, we require a dense subset of freely-described measures over $\mscr D$-sequences in terms of freely-symmetrized measures over the corresponding $\mscr Z$-sequences. \begin{example}[Freely-described measures over $\mscr D$] A freely-described measure over $\mscr D$ corresponds to the laws of a sequence of exchangeable random vectors $(X^{(m)}\in\RR^m)_m$ satisfying